thedataboy001/E-Commerce-Customer-Behavior-Sales-Analysis--TR/README.md

-# 🛒 E-Commerce Customer Behavior and Sales Dataset
+# 🛒 E-Commerce Customer Behavior & Sales Analysis (Turkey)

-## 📊 Dataset Overview
+## 📂 Project Overview

-This comprehensive dataset contains **5,000 e-commerce transactions** from a Turkish online retail platform, spanning from January 2023 to March 2024.
-The dataset provides detailed insights into customer demographics, purchasing behavior, product preferences, and engagement metrics.
+This project provides a comprehensive analysis of Turkish e-commerce customer behavior and sales using a rich, realistic dataset.
+The goal is to uncover actionable insights for business growth, customer segmentation, churn prediction, and sales optimization.
+The project is ideal for data science, analytics, and business intelligence learning.

+**Key components:**
+- **Data Exploration & Cleaning**: Understand the structure, quality, and key statistics of the dataset.
+- **Customer Segmentation**: Use clustering (K-Means) to group customers by behavior and value.
+- **Churn Analysis**: Build predictive models to identify customers at risk of leaving.
+- **Sales & Product Analysis**: Visualize trends, category performance, and device-based behavior.
+- **Actionable Insights**: Generate business recommendations based on findings.

+All code and analysis are provided in Jupyter Notebooks for reproducibility and learning.

+## 📒 Notebooks in This Project

+- **customer_behaviour_analysis.ipynb**: Main notebook for data exploration, feature engineering, and customer segmentation (RFM, clustering, etc.).
+- **customer_chun_analysis.ipynb**: Churn analysis and prediction using machine learning (KNN, XGBoost, etc.).
+- **data_visualization.ipynb**: Visual exploration of sales, customer demographics, product categories, and trends.

-## 🎯 Use Cases
+## 🎯 Project Use Cases

-This dataset is perfect for:
-- **Customer Segmentation Analysis**: Identify distinct customer groups based on behavior
+You can use this project to:
+- Segment customers for targeted marketing
+- Predict and reduce customer churn
-- **Sales Forecasting**: Predict future sales trends and patterns
+- Analyze sales trends and product performance
-- **Recommendation Systems**: Build product recommendation engines
+- Build recommendation and CLV models
-- **Customer Lifetime Value (CLV) Prediction**: Estimate customer value
-- **Churn Analysis**: Identify customers at risk of leaving
-- **Marketing Campaign Optimization**: Target customers effectively
-- **Price Optimization**: Analyze price sensitivity across categories
-- **Delivery Performance Analysis**: Optimize logistics and shipping
+- Optimize pricing and delivery

 ## 📁 Dataset Structure

-The dataset contains **18 columns** with the following features:
+The dataset contains **18 columns** with detailed information on orders, customers, products, transactions, and post-purchase metrics.

 ### Order Information
 - **Order_ID**: Unique identifier for each order (ORD_XXXXXX format)